A Bag of PrettyLitter

 Your Cat Loves You

-Of courseyour cat loves you, but kneading is a gesture of love and this theory seems to hold a little weight to it.
-Since the pads of your cat's paws contain scent glands, it is a form of marking their spot and if they love you, they may just be marking you as well - telling the rest of the world to back off.
-Your cat is claiming you as their person and that's a thing to cherish.
+Of course, your cat loves you, but kneading is a gesture of love and this theory seems to hold a little weight to it.
+Since the pads of your cat’s paws contain scent glands, it is a form of marking their spot and if they love you, they may just be marking you as well - telling the rest of the world to back off.
+Your cat is claiming you as their person and that kind of affection cannot be replaced.

 It's an Ancient Practice

-Sure, cats have been kneading since there were cats in the world so this theory makes sense but it doesn't explain the reason for it.
+Sure, both male and female cats have been kneading since there were cats in the world so this theory makes sense but it doesn't explain the reason for it.
 It only explains that "hey, cats have always done this and always will."

 A Rewards Program

-We all love rewards and cats are no different.
-Cats learn to knead as kittens and as mentioned before, they get milk this way.
+We all love rewards and cat behavior is no different.
+Cats learn to knead as early as a kitten and as mentioned before, they get milk this way.
 This type of kneading garners them the reward that may have carried over into adulthood.
-The very act of kneading is embedded into their brains that knead equals reward.
+By the time they are an adult cat, the very act of kneading is embedded into their brains that knead equals reward.

 Just Enjoy It

-Since there is no quantifiable reason why cats knead their companions, there is nothing wrong with just enjoying it.
-Some people do not like the claws that inevitably sometimes comes with the kneading but you can make sure his nails are trimmed and place something in between you if it gets too intense.
+Since there is no quantifiable reason why cats knead.
+Cat parents, there is nothing wrong with just enjoying it.
+Some people do not like the cat claws that inevitably sometimes come with the kneading but you can make sure his nails are trimmed and place something in between you like a knead blanket if it gets too intense.

-Make sure not to punish your cat for this behavior.
+Your pet’s safety is the most important.
+As a cat parent, make sure not to punish your cat for this kneading behavior.
 For one, he is expressing love as far as we know and secondly, he doesn't realize he is hurting you.
+While those cat nails can be a bit scary, a thick blanket and understanding of your feline friend’s affection will make the biggest difference.

 Does your cat knead you?
 Tell us all about it in the comments.